kvshvlin/yourmailproject/index.md

 Step 5.
 Albeit the original author reserves all copyrights, after we receive an illustrator's submission we use Your Mail Project brand assets to curate the project thenceforth.

 Step 6.
-Every customer gets an exclusive product that will never be replicated in analog or digital or mixed formats, and can be sent to friends and family via India Post with / without an accompanying message.
+Every customer gets an exclusive product that will never be replicated in analog format, and can be sent to friends and family via India Post with / without an accompanying message.

 Step 7.
-We offer unique pricing for handmade illustrated postcards at flea markets / offline sales, and illustrator's preferred selling price on <a href="https://www.instagram.com/yourmailproject" target="_blank">Instagram</a>, and subscriptions on <a href="https://www.patreon.com/yourmailproject?fan_landing=true" target="_blank">Patreon</a>.
+We offer unique pricing for handmade illustrated postcards at flea markets / offline sales, illustrator's preferred selling price on <a href="https://www.instagram.com/yourmailproject" target="_blank">Instagram</a>, $1 / postcard pricing on <a href="https://www.patreon.com/yourmailproject?fan_landing=true" target="_blank">Patreon</a> subscriptions, and illustrated merchandise on <a href="https://www.society6.com/yourmailproject" target="_blank">Society6</a>.

 Step 8.
 Once a sale happens, we pay half of the selling price to the illustrator, so every illustrator gets an exclusive deal.